Jana-Marie/haj-coaster/README.md

 # haj-coaster

-A sharky coaster showing your drinks temperature.
+A sharky coaster glowing in pride before you.

 ![](images/1.png)
 ![](images/2.png)